 Google Ads allows you to recycle the audience you’ve previously reached to show additional ads through Display and Search ads.
 There are multiple ways to remarket: Standard (Display), Dynamic, Search, Video, and Customer Lists.

-Dynamic remarketing goes deeper and retargets to custom events related to more specific website behavior ie average order value, viewed one product page, and more.
+- Dynamic remarketing goes deeper and retargets to custom events related to more specific website behavior ie viewed one product page

-Search remarketing appears after users have visited your website in text form for search engines.
+- Search remarketing appears after users have visited your website through text format on search engines.

-Google Ads gives the flexibility for all types of remarketing, but connecting Google Ads to Google Analytics specifically helps Standard remarketing – and also automated remarketing lists based on website visitors and your additional conversion tracking.
+Google Ads gives tons of flexibility for all types of remarketing.
+But connecting Google Ads to Google Analytics mostly helps Standard and Dynamic remarketing based on your Google Analytics tracking.

 After-Click Website Behavior

-With Google Ads data in Google Analytics, you can use segments or correlate dimensions to understand the user intent after a clickthrough.
+With Google Ads data in Google Analytics, you can use Ad-specific segments or dimensions to understand the user intent after a clickthrough.
+It opens up the doors to post-click activity.
 Any Google Ads variable can be sliced and diced any way with Google Analytics.

 Rich Multichannel Reports

 Usually, Google Ads only shows the activity at the ad level, but you don’t know what happens afterwards.
-Google Analytics provides the entire ecosystem, how Display, Search, and Video ads contribute to your entire website performance.
-You can evaluate the influence of paid ads on other conversions, not just Last Touch as Google Analytics defaults.
+Google Analytics provides the entire ecosystem after ad clickthrough - how Display, Search, and Video ads contribute to your entire website performance.
+You can even evaluate how paid campaigns affect other conversions, not just Last Touch as Google Analytics defaults.

-Switching back to Google Analytics, there are several Google Ads’ reports that Google Analytics provides, but these are the top 3 most useful:
+Switching back to Google Analytics, there are several Google Ads’ reports that Google Analytics provides, but these are the top 3 most useful for marketers.

 1. Did the ad help in targeted goal conversions?